sudiplun/luniox/_posts/2025-07-11-ssh-config.md

 ---
 layout: post
-title: 'Simplify Your SSH Workflow with the ssh config'
+title: "Simplify Your SSH Workflow with the ssh config"
 date: 2025-07-11 11:18 +0545
-categories: ['ssh', 'linux']
+categories: ["config"]
-tags: ['ssh']
+tags: ["ssh"]
 author: sudiplun
 excerpt: Learn how to use the SSH config file to create shortcuts for your remote connections and manage SSH keys for services like GitHub, reducing repetitive commands.
 ---